Geneea/keboola-nlp-analysis/README.md

 ## Output format

-The results of the NLP analysis are written into two tables.
+The results of the NLP analysis are written into three tables.

 * `analysis-result-documents.csv` with document-level results, columns:
     * all `id` columns from the input table (used as primary keys)